Trail Run Project Logo

 Max Grade (21°)

-Features Birding · Fall Colors · Lake · River/Creek · Swimming · Views · Wildflowers · Wildlife
+Features Birding · Commonly Backpacked · Fall Colors · Fishing · Geological Significance · Lake · River/Creek · Swimming · Views · Wildflowers · Wildlife

 Overview

-This route follows the Big Sandy River until you get to Big Sandy Lake where you can get great views of golden trout, beautiful wildflowers, and beautiful rock formations.
-As you start going up the trail to Jackass Pass from Big Sandy Lake, you can look back and see the impressive Haystack Mountain as well as Temple Peak, East Temple Peak, and Lost Temple Spire (all impressive granite specimen), and some glaciers and snowfields.
+This 2 to 3 day route follows the Big Sandy River until you get to Big Sandy Lake where you can get great views of Haystack Mountain and beautiful wildflowers surrounding the lake.
+As you start going up the trail to Jackass Pass from Big Sandy Lake, look back and see the impressive Haystack Mountain, Temple Peak, East Temple Peak, and Lost Temple Spire (all granite specimen) in the Deep Creek Drainage.

 Runner Notes